nolanyee/data-science-portfolio/music-transcriber/README.md

 Finally the threshold for note detection can be set.
 There is an absolute threshold as well as a relative threshold.
 The absolute threshold prevents detecting noise as notes.
 The relative threshold (expressed in fraction of maximum intensity across all channels) ensures only the loudest notes are detected.

 Once the signal goes above the threshold, note start and end time detection is activated.
 The note start is defined as the first maximum in the negative second derivative after the threshold is crossed.
 The note end is defined differently depending on situation.
-Take this first example:
+Take this first example (the green circle is a note start, and the red circle is a note end):

 <img src="images/MusicFig14.png" width ="500">